 Patellofemoral pain syndrome is really knee pain which doesn’t quite fit any of the other more specific diagnosis.
 No tissue is obviously damaged so the general area is described as painful.
 It is also caused by poor hip biomechanics, hopefully you are noticing a pattern!

-What can we do for you?
+What can therapists do for you?
 Manipulation/mobilisation of the pelvis/hips and ankles/feet can help to improve reduced mobility that leads to knee misalignment.
 Soft tissue therapies such as deep tissue massage, trigger point therapy & instrument assisted soft tissue manipulation (IASTM) applied to the quadriceps, glutes and hamstrings in particular can help to reduce unwanted tension on the patellar tendon.

 Kinesiotaping can help encourage correct biomechanics of the knee and also reduce excessive muscular tension.
 To gain the full benefit of taping you need to do your exercises a lot whilst wearing it.